spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 :ref:`Vendor-Specific Compiler Configuration <vendor-specific-compiler-configuration>` in the Spack documentation.
-When done, validate your compiler definition by running ``spack compiler info intel@compilerversion``.
+When done, validate your compiler definition by running ``spack compiler info intel@compilerversion`` (replacing ``compilerversion`` by the version that you defined).

-Be aware that both the ``gcc`` integration and persistent compiler flags can also be affected by an advanced third option:
+Be aware that both the GCC integration and persistent compiler flags can also be affected by an advanced third method:

 3. A modulefile that provides the Intel compilers for you could, for the benefit of users outside of Spack, implicitly